markeverard/markeverard.github.io/_posts/2010-10-26-first-london-developer-meetup.md

 and finally I hosted a informal chat entitled &#8216;Developing with EPiServer&#8217;, where everybody got involved, shared opinions and insights, and collectively we gathered some interesting feedback (which I&#8217;ll be passing onto EPiServer).

-Also &#8211; a big thank youÂ to Fortune Cookie for kindly agreeing to host the event.
+Also &#8211; a big thank you  to Fortune Cookie for kindly agreeing to host the event.

 Roll on next time&#8230;..